Do you have crooked teeth?

 Aftercare

-You want to make sure that you are practicing good oral hygiene with any dental treatment.
+You want to ensure you practice good oral hygiene with any dental treatment.

-You could encounter gum disease or cavities if you do not take care of your braces.
+You could encounter gum disease or cavities if you do not care for your braces.

 Here is a list to help you keep your teeth healthy and strong:

-- It would be best to use a soft toothbrush to brush your gum line and teeth gently.
+• It would be best to use a soft toothbrush to gently brush your gum line and teeth.

 Takeaway